-2.9.6 You must not interfere or tamper with or damage any fire and/or smoke/and or heat alarm equipment or system anywhere in the Room or the Building.
-This includes not blocking, interfering with, tampering with or damaging the air vents in the bathrooms and not using any fire blankets other than for their proper use.
-Any such interference or tampering, improper use or damage is a serious breach of this Agreement and the University at its absolute discretion will determine whether to end this agreement (Notice to Quit).
+2.9.5 You must not interfere, tamper with or damage any fire, smoke and / or heat alarm, equipment or system anywhere in the room or building.
+This includes covering, blocking, tampering with or damaging air vents in the bathrooms and not to use Fire Blankets for any reason other than their proper use.
+Any such interference, tampering, improper use or damage is a serious breach of this agreement and the University at its absolute discretion will determine whether to end this agreement (Notice to Quit).
 Should you be served with a Notice to Quit you remain financially liable for the remainder of your license fee (see section 8.2)

-2.9.7 To comply with any instructions issued by the University from time to time in connection with the evacuation of the Building whenever a fire alarm is activated in the Building and to evacuate the building promptly when the alarm sounds.
+2.9.6 To comply with any instructions issued by the University from time to time in connection with the evacuation of the Building whenever a fire alarm is activated in the Building and to evacuate the building promptly when the alarm sounds.

-2.9.8 In the interests of safety and security not to leave the front door or any other fire door in the Building (or any individual flat within the Building) propped or wedged open or unlocked.
+2.9.7 In the interests of safety and security not to leave the front door or any other fire door in the Building (or any individual flat within the Building) propped or wedged open or unlocked.

-2.9.10 To notify the University (which if the Building is staffed on site or has a Resident Assistant means informing the staff or Resident Assistant), if you will not be using the Room for any period of more than 72 hours (ie three days and nights).
+2.9.9 To notify the Accommodation Services promptly and in advance, if you will not be using the Room for any period of more than six days.
 This is for health and safety reasons including fire safety and water flushing which the University must do to prevent an outbreak of legionella disease.

 Cleaning and maintenance